spwhitton/consfigurator/doc/introduction.rst

 - **Consfigurator is still stabilising and so there may be lots of breaking changes.**

+- The core library should be portable between standards-conforming implementations of ANSI Common Lisp which include support for a few additional, widely-implemented features such as package-local nicknames.
-- All of the code in the core library should be portable ANSI Common Lisp, though optional packages providing properties and connection types might use implementation-specific functionality.
+  Optional packages providing properties and connection types might use implementation-specific functionality.
 Little to no testing is done by the author on implementations other than SBCL, so testing and portability patches are welcome.

-- Lisp implementations which will run on the hosts you wish to configure must expose some mechanism for safely calling fork(2), like ``SB-POSIX:FORK`` in the case of SBCL.
+- Lisp implementations which will run on the hosts you wish to configure must support multithreading and must expose some mechanism for safely calling fork(2) in the presence of non-user threads, like ``SB-POSIX:FORK`` in the case of SBCL.
 The root Lisp does not need to fork(2).
+With some additional portability patches, it should be possible to host the root Lisp even on systems to which Consfigurator probably can't apply properties, such as Microsoft Windows.

+- As both Consfigurator and its dependency Osicat make use of CFFI-Grovel, loading Consfigurator into Lisp currently always additionally requires a C toolchain, and development headers for libacl.
+It might be possible to conditionalise further so as to avoid any dependency on a C toolchain for the root Lisp.

 - Little attempt is made by the author to support systems other than Debian GNU/Linux, but again, portability patches are welcome, and the design of